tizianotaglienti/storm/docs/distcache-blobstore.md

 supervisor.localizer.update.blob.interval.secs: The distributed cache interval for checking for blobs to update.
 By default it is set to 30 seconds.

 nimbus.blobstore.class:  Sets the blobstore implementation nimbus uses.
-It is set to "org.apache.storm.blobstore.LocalFsBlobStore"
+It is set to "org.apache.storm.LocalFsBlobStore"

 nimbus.blobstore.expiration.secs: During operations with the blobstore, via master, how long a connection is idle before nimbus considers it dead and drops the session and any associated connections.
 The default is set to 600.